rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 RSK's virtual machine implementation is compatible with the Ethereum EVM, we can also use many of Ethereum's developer tools.

-In this tutorial I will show you step by step how to use Remix and Metamask, which was builded to Ethereum blockchain, to create and deploy a simple smart contract at RSK testnet network.
+In this tutorial I will show you step by step how to use Remix and Metamask, which are tools that were originally built for Ethereum, to create and deploy a simple smart contract on RSK's Testnet.

 ### Requirements